Skip to menu Skip to content Skip to footer

 The Queensland Aphasia Research Centre at The University of Queensland has been awarded almost $5 million from the Medical Research Future Fund to improve treatment for the growing number of Australians living with post-stroke aphasia.

-The disorder damages the area of the brain that controls language expression and comprehension, often leaving patients unable to communicate effectively.
+The disorder is the result of damage to the area of the brain that controls language expression and comprehension, often leaving patients unable to communicate effectively.

 A team of researchers, healthcare partners, and industry leaders led by UQ’s Professor David Copland will create a digital platform for the delivery of evidence-based treatments, tailored for both metropolitan and regional health services.